 Other Beverages: in Argentina we produce, sell and distribute flavored waters under the brand name Aquarius, and mineral and drinking water under the brands Bonaqua and Benedictino.
-In addition, we produce, sell and distribute ready to drink juices under the Cepita brand name, and fruit and vegetable seed based drinks under the brand name AdeS (which in 2017 was incorporated into the portfolio through a joint venture between The Coca-Cola Company and other Coca-Cola bottlers, including Andina).
+In addition, we produce, sell and distribute ready to drink juices under the Cepita and Cepita Fresh brand name, and fruit and vegetable seed based drinks under the brand name AdeS (which in 2017 was incorporated into the portfolio through a joint venture between The Coca-Cola Company and other Coca-Cola bottlers, including Andina).
 We also produce, sell and distribute sport drinks under the Powerade brand name, and produce, sell and distribute energy drinks under the Monster brand name (which was incorporated into the portfolio in 2018).
 We also produce, sell and distribute ARTD's (alcoholic ready-to-drink beverages) under the Schweppes brand.
-We distribute beers of the brands Amstel, Heineken, Sol, Imperial, Palermo, Schneider, Kunstmann, Isenbeck, Miller, Blue Moon, Grolsch, Warsteiner, Iguana, Salta Cautiva, Santa Fe and Antares; Wines and sparkling wines of the brands Colón, La Celia, Eugenio Bustos, Graffigna, Alaris, Alma Mora, Colección Privada, Dadá, Dolores, Don David, El Bautismo, Elementos, Fair for Life, Finca Las Moras, Fond de Cave, Los Árboles, Los Intocables, Navarro Correas, Paz, San Telmo, Suter, Termidor and Trapiche; Baileys liqueurs, Tanqueray Gin, Smirnoff Vodka, J&B Whisky, Johnnie Walker Whisky, Old Parr Whisky, Vat-69 Whisky, White Horse Whisky and Legui, and other alcoholic products such as, 1888 Cider, Real Cider, Pehuenia Cider and Frizze.
+We distribute beers of the brand Antares; Wines and sparkling wines of the brands Alaris, Alma Mora, Colección Privada, Dadá, Dolores, Don David, El Bautismo, Elementos, Fair for Life, Finca Las Moras, Fond de Cave, Los Árboles, Los Intocables, Iscay Syrah, La Mascota, Medalla, Origen, Unánime; spirits such as Baileys liqueurs, Tanqueray Gin, Smirnoff Vodka, J&B Whisky, Johnnie Walker Whisky, Old Parr Whisky, Vat-69 Whisky, White Horse Whisky and Legui; and other alcoholic beverages under the brands Frizze and Smirnoff ICE.

-In 2022, net sales of juices, waters, seed-based beverages, sports and energy drinks in Argentina were Ch\$140,095 million.
-These values also consider the commission for distribution of beer, wine and cider.
+In 2023, net sales of juices, waters, seed-based beverages, sports, energy drinks and alcoholic beverages in Argentina were Ch\$101,536 million.
+These values also consider the commission for distribution of alcoholic products.